-C. Violations of University Policy and Idaho Law
+B. Violations of University Policy and Idaho Law

-The definitions contained in this policy guidance are the same as those included in the Student Conduct Code (ISUPP # 5000).
+These definitions are the same as Article IV in the Student Conduct Code (ISUPP # 5000).
 These definitions are not the same as similar criminal acts defined by Idaho State law.
 The State of Idaho has prohibited the following crimes: